circleb/Signal-iOS/SSO_INTEGRATION_PLAN.md

-# SSO Integration Plan for Signal App
+# SSO Integration Implementation Guide for Signal App

 ## Overview

-This document outlines the plan to integrate Single Sign-On (SSO) with Keycloak into the Signal app's registration flow.
-The goal is to present users with an SSO login page immediately when the app opens, and automatically populate the phone number field during onboarding using data from the SSO provider.
+Integrate Single Sign-On (SSO) with Keycloak into the Signal app's registration flow.
+Users will be presented with an SSO login page immediately when the app opens, and the phone number field will be automatically populated during onboarding using data from the SSO provider.

 ## SSO Configuration